0nkld/Perp-Interface/README.md

-This is the PlusPerps Interface, forked from GMX.io.
+This is the Shezhea Perps Interface, forked from GMX.io.